KelvinHere/Yoga_Milestone_4/testing.md

 - While logged out, users cannot access the following views
     - `/superuser_admin` - Result: Redirect to login page
     - `/update_instructor_status/<user_to_update>/<status>` - Result: Redirect to login page

+## **Nav Bar**
+- The nav bar branding is the link home
+- Navbar links are collapsed on small screens
+- The basket is always displayed on the navbar if logged in and absent if logged out
+- Basket number increments when adding to basket and decrements when items are removed
+- Instructors link navigates to the instructors page
+- If logged in as a students
+    - All lessons redirects to the lessons page with no Filters
+    - Subscribed lessons redirects to the lessons page with subscribed filter
+    - Purchased lessons only appears when lessons have been purchased and redirects to the lessons page with purchased filter
+    - My profile redirects to profile page
+    - Logout redirects to logout page
+- If logged in as instructor
+    - Instructor admin redirects to instructor admin page
+- If logged in as superuser
+    - Superuser Admin redirects to superuser admin page

 ## **Lessons Page**